onichandame/dcmio/README.md

 ## Current Status

-This project has been frozen because a toolkit which better suits out situation was found.
-Everyone is welcome to clone from, contribute to and redistribute it in any form so long as my comapny does not hold it back.
+This project has been frozen because out development framework changed and a toolkit which better suits our new situation was found.
+Everyone is welcome to clone from, contribute to and redistribute it in any form so long as the license does not change.

 ## Instruction